Selina Hostels: Designing an MVP Onboarding Experience for Travel and Hospitality

 I was chosen out of Gigster's network of 100 designers to fly out to Selina HQ with a Product Manager, working directly with the client, to create several hi-fidelity screens for Selina's MVP iOS app as part of a scoping project.
-The challenge lied in creating an onboarding experience which was both seamless and applicable to two very different user types.
+The challenge lied in creating an onboarding experience for a native iOS app, without much any product strategy to start.

 Prior to leaving for Panama, I spent the first week downloading numerous hospitality apps — especially those marketed towards backpackers and frequent travelers.
 All in all, there was a complete lack of structure for the hostel-based apps, whereas the Virgin Hotels and LoungeBuddy apps both had a clean and modern UI design and an onboarding experience to match.